amthompson/CSC492-Assignment2/README.md

 </p>

 <b>Address Book for Android.</b><br>
-This project uses fragments, SQLite database mode and an array adapter to create a list of contacts.
+This project uses fragments, SQLite database model and an array adapter to create a list of contacts.